LADSoft/OrangeC/doc/adl.md

     <Address Name="[ds:'base:base32'+'index:index32'*'sc:scale']" Class="rm,frm,rm8,rm16,rm32,rm64,mmrm,sserm,rm32bit,rm64bit" Coding="'addr32' *'mand' 0x40+'W'+'R'+'index.X'+'base.B':8 'op' 0:2 'mod':3 0x4:3 'sc':2 'index.Ord':3 'base.Ord':3"/>
 ```

 we have a complex `Name` attribute.
 Everything outside single quotes is literal text.
-Then we have 'base:base32' which is an address-related variable that happens to be for a register instance, 'index:index32' which is another address-related variable for a register instance, and 'sc:scale' which happens to be an address-related variable for a number instance.
+Then we have 'base:base32' which is an address-related variable that happens to be for a register specification, 'index:index32' which is another address-related variable for a register specification, and 'sc:scale' which happens to be an address-related variable for a number specification.
 This might match an x86 addressing mode such as:

 \[ds:eax+esi\*4\] or \[ds:ebp + eax\*2\].